infosecstreams/huntress2023/forensics/Backdoored-Splunk/README.md

 ## Writeup

-The challenege description says to start the service and connect to it by piece together stuff from the download.
+The challenge description says to start the service and connect to it by piece together stuff from the download.
 If you visit the challenge server URL you'll get an Access Denied error.

 If you search for the server hostname, `chal.ctf.games`. you'll find something interesting: